 How to Become an HVAC Technician

-Career Explorer reports that having experience with things like tablets, electronics and troubleshooting will be vital as equipment becomes capable of even more.
+Career Explorer reports that technicians familiar with tablets, electronics and troubleshooting will be vital as equipment grows in complexity and functionality.

-Another advantage of a career in HVAC is next to no student debt.
+Another advantage of a career in HVAC is little to no student debt.

-As a technician, you'll visit many different homes and businesses to perform repair, maintenance or installation work.
-Certain jobs may require more time than others, so the number of calls on a given day could vary considerably.
+As a technician, you’ll respond to different locations for repair, maintenance or installation work.
+Certain jobs may need more time and resources than others, so the number of calls on a given day could vary considerably.

 Can You Make a Good Living in HVAC?
 Average Salary for HVAC Technicians and Other HVAC Careers